Wladimir Klitschko: Klitschko vs. Mormeck, Thompson II, Wach

 On fight night, at the 02 World Arena, Klitschko dominated and retained his titles with a one sided UD.
 The three judges' scored the fight 120–107, 120–107, and 119–109.
 The bout opened with a battle between jabs which was won by Klitschko, who was following his jabs with his signature straight right.
 Wach managed to wobble Klitschko in round five but failed to take advantage.
 Wach also showed a great chin later in the fight when Klitschko began to let his hands go more landing thunderous shots.
 During the course of twelve rounds, Klitschko landed 274 of 693 punches landed (40%), whilst Wach landed 60 of his 308 thrown (19%).
 After the fight, there were allegations against Wach that he had used steroids.
-Klitschko reportedly earned €5.8 million (cca $7.25 million) for the fight.
+Alongside €5.7 million guaranteed by RTL, Klitschko also earned €1 million from sponsors, €800,000 from ticket sales and €500,000 for ads in the ring, totalling at least €8 million ($10.17 million).

 Days before the Klitschko vs. Wach fight took place, it was revealed that Team Sauerland offered Klitschko €5 million (around $6,5 million) for a possible fight against then-WBO cruiserweight champion Marco Huck in the future.
 At the time, Huck was preparing for a title defence against Firat Arslan.
 Klitschko's manager Bernd Boente turned down the offer stating money was not the issue.
 The reason the fight would never get made was due to the fact that the Klitschko's had a contract with German television network RTL and Huck was signed with their rival network ARD.